-The reactions that came from my fellow journalists were mostly positive though a few holier-than-thou scribes thought I had way more fun than was appropriate or professional.
+The reactions that came from my fellow journalists have been mostly positive, though a few holier-than-thou scribes thought I had way more fun than was appropriate or professional.
 Cheers.
 The reactions from the people I covered, well, honestly, I am not sure how many of them actually read the book.
 Peace.

-You can still find copies of the out-of-print original hardback on Amazon.com and with online booksellers, but now you can read the eBook on Kindle or Smashwords.
+You can still find copies of the out-of-print original hardback on Amazon.com and with online booksellers, but now you can read a brand new updated edition via Amazon or (for all eBook formats) Smashwords.